Certified Administrator of Volunteer Services

 - CAVS Self-Assessment

-CAVS status can be renewed by 1) downloading the CAVS renewal application documenting 45 contact hours of professional healthcare education over the past three years or 2) re-taking the CAVS exam.
+CAVS status can be renewed by 1) completing the online renewal form documenting 45 contact hours of professional healthcare education over the past three years or 2) re-taking the CAVS exam.
 Please refer to the CAVS renewal application for professional education criteria.

 Application Renewal Fees